blrobin2/blrobin2.github.io/_posts/2023-11-05-warrior-of-the-lost-world.md

 letterboxd_url: https://boxd.it/56VW6p
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* He must be going 40, 45!
+- He must be going 40, 45!
-* Another Buddhist protesting the helmet laws
+- Another Buddhist protesting the helmet laws
-* Coma coma coma coma coma Caligula
+- Coma coma coma coma coma Caligula
-* Wow, there must have been 5, 6 spiders back there
+- Wow, there must have been 5, 6 spiders back there
-* The few, the proud, the extras
+- The few, the proud, the extras
-* More like Sad Max
+- More like Sad Max